Pre-training via Denoising for Molecular Property Prediction: Conclusion

 \section{Conclusion}

-Our work investigated pre-training neural networks by denoising in the space of 3D molecular structures.
-We showed that denoising is equivalent to learning a particular force field, motivating its ability to learn useful representations and shedding light on successful applications of denoising in other works \cite{godwin2022simple}.
-This technique enabled us to utilize existing large datasets of 3D structures for improving performance on various downstream molecular property prediction tasks from 3D structures.
+We investigated pre-training neural networks by denoising in the space of 3D molecular structures.
+We showed that denoising in this context is equivalent to learning a force field, motivating its ability to learn useful representations and shedding light on successful applications of denoising in other works \citep{godwin2022simple}.
+This technique enabled us to utilize existing large datasets of 3D structures for improving performance on various downstream molecular property prediction tasks, setting a new SOTA in some cases such as QM9.
 More broadly, this bridges the gap between the utility of pre-training in vision/NLP and molecular property prediction from structures.
 We hope that this approach will be particularly impactful for applications of deep learning to scientific problems.